Loveletter To Japan is a collection of night photos from my final evenings in Tokyo.

 The trips through cities and mountains by car, and the exhausting hundreds of kilometers traversed on bicycles.

-In short, I yearn for what my time in Japan has taught me: to pursue not only creation, but also experience.
+They remind me of what my time in Japan taught me: to pursue not only creation, but also experience.

 Construction scaffolding wrapped in a green net at night.Night time view of a cluster of buildings dimly illuminated from below.Zoom-in to a dark gray building with dark green ceramic tiles and small red lights along its outdoor staircase.Dark foggy modern building with a single illuminated window in red and the dark cloudy sky behind it.Dimly lit modern building facade with many wires and some trees covering the view in the foreground.Side of a train station at night lit in a dark green blue.

-To those who made that journey possible, to those who shared it with me, and to those who taught me so much.
-You know who you are.
-Thank you, and I look forward to sharing the next adventure with you.
+To those who made that journey possible, to those who shared it with me, and to those who taught me so much: Thank you.